HuStmpHrrr/site-source/blog/content/posts/compare-dots.rst

   val z2 : x.A = z1
   val z3 : Bar = z2

-`x.A` in the second is what we called path dependent types.
+`x.A` in the second line is what we called *path dependent types*.
 We refer to the hidden type inside of the object via member access.
 This piece of code shows something very strange.
 To begin with, the code has nothing to do with particular `Foo` or `Bar`.
 That means one can turn any types into any other types.
 From theoretical point of view, in the core calculus, we don't really need this assignment sequence to achieve the same result.
 Instead, we rely on a fundamental property from the calculus,